lholliger/bytebeam/README.md

     - Allow for decryption using built-in tools when downloading using openssl and curl
 - [ ] Hold client state in some config instead of needing envionment variables for all usage
 - [ ] Move server as a feature to remove unneeded features for those only using the client
+- [ ] Possibly do away with the "secret" so that one value is for upload and another is for download
+    - could be confusing if there is more than one "token" per upload/download pair
+- [ ] Reduce CPU usage/increase speed
+- [ ] HTML upload page, CURL instructions